How it works

 It does not require production access or live runtime inspection.

-Typical review material may include:
+Typical review material may include

 Support depends on artifact type, repository layout, wrappers, templates, abstraction layers, and how clearly the reviewed material represents the intended infrastructure behavior.